 One unexpected perk of Mitch’s campaign role was the opportunity to meet some of the Hollywood celebrities who were lending their activism, money and glamour to Kerry's fundraisers.
 At one Boston event, Mitch met Chevy Chase and Robin Williams.
 Ogulewicz and his wife Cyndi even got to socialize with the two comedians later that evening.
 Williams impressed Mitch with his seriousness and reserved manner, which was in sharp contrast to his outrageous stage persona.

-Then in December of ’82, Ogulewicz received a visit from Agawam activist (later Kerry senatorial aide) Jim Shear.
-Mitch was impressed when Shear presented him with a complete outline of what Shear insisted would be a winning campaign for the City Council.
-While Mitch was impressed with Shear’s arguments that he could win, he still declined to commit himself to the campaign.
-Yet, after some soul-searching and discussion with family and friends, Mitch informed Shear that he would be willing to run if two conditions could be met.
+Yet eventually, after some soul-searching and discussion with family and friends, Mitch informed Shear that he would be willing to run if two conditions could be met.
 One was that Mitch, who had two young children at home, would not have to campaign on Sundays, leaving that day completely free to spend with his family.
 The other was that Jim Shear agree to be his campaign manager.
 Shear accepted both terms.

-In January of 1983, Mitch told his friend Paul Robbins (later a well known local political consultant) about his intention to run.
-To his surprise, Robbins, who knew all about the political culture of Springfield through his former job as an aide to the City Council, tried to discourage Mitch from running.
-Robbins told Mitch he lacked the right kind of personality to get along in what Robbins described as the dishonest, petty and often backstabbing world of Springfield politics.
-Robbins told Mitch how he had seen Councilors fight over such things as who was receiving the most publicity, sometimes engaging in shallow, mean-spirited gossip behind one another's back.
+Robbins told Mitch how he had seen Councilors fight over such things as who was receiving the most publicity and sometimes engaging in shallow, mean-spirited gossip behind one another's back.
 He told Ogulewicz that frankly he thought Mitch was too honest, too easy-going and not sufficiently devious to survive in the cutthroat environment of Springfield politics.
 Although taken aback by Robbins appraisal, Mitch refused to believe that things were as bad as Robbins had described.
 He thanked his friend for his advice, but chose not to heed his warnings.

 In February of ’83 Mitch stood on the steps of City Hall and announced his candidacy.
 Coverage of the event led to an amusing media blooper when reporter Sy Becker misspoke as he was cutting to a commercial and announced the upcoming story of “the new candidate for mayor" while a photo of Mitch was shown in the background.
-Becker quickly apologized to the viewers when he came back from break, but Ogulewicz couldn’t help but laugh when imagining what Richie Neal, who was running for mayor virtually unopposed that year, must have thought had he been watching.
+Becker quickly apologized to the viewers when he came back from break, but Ogulewicz couldn’t help but laugh when imagining what City Councilor Richie Neal, who was running for mayor virtually unopposed that year, must have thought had he been watching.

 Mitch found that he enjoyed campaigning more than he had expected.
 For one thing, financing the campaign did not prove to be a problem.
-With lots of small contributors, plus the help of people like John Kerry and Neil Phillips, Atty.
-Tom Murphy and businessman Phil Hallahan, they succeeded in raising roughly $28,000 dollars.
-Much of that money was spent on a Shear inspired TV ad that remains to this day one of the most famous political commercials in Valley campaign history.
+With lots of small contributors, plus the help of people like John Kerry and Neil Phillips, local attorney Tom Murphy and businessman Phil Hallahan, they succeeded in raising roughly $28,000 dollars.
+Much of that money was spent on a Shear inspired TV ad that remains to this day one of the most famous political commercials in modern Valley campaign history.

 The advertisement played humorously on the wide disparity that exists between the spelling of Mitch’s last name and how it’s pronounced.
 The ads were simple but effective.
 First they showed a variety of people from different walks of life mispronouncing Mitch’s name.
-For example, one scene showed the late South End activist Jim Izzo butchering Mitch's name with a thick Italian accent.
+For example, one scene showed the beloved South End activist Jim Izzo butchering Mitch's name with a thick Italian accent.
 Then there followed a series of other people's mispronunciations, until at the end the ad showed Mitch’s then five year old daughter Kristen swinging on a swing and saying “No, it's O-gul-lev-its!”
-It was the perfect combination of funny and cute, and while some of Mitch's opponents complained that the ad lacked substance, it did an effective job of bringing Mitch the name recognition that he lacked outside of the Hungry Hill and 16 Acres neighborhoods.
+It was the perfect combination of funny and cute, and while some of Mitch's opponents complained that the ad lacked substance, it did an effective job of bringing Mitch the name recognition that he lacked outside of the Hungry Hill and 16 Acres neighborhoods where he had lived.

-It was an extraordinarily tough field that Ogulewicz was competing in.
+It was an extraordinarily tough field that Ogulewicz was competing in for a Council seat.
 There were four openings on the Council, one created by Phil Contant stepping down, another by the retirement of pioneering black councilor Paul Mason, yet another by the departure of Andrew Scibelli, who was leaving to accept the presidency of Springfield Technical Community College.
 Richard Neal, who was leaving the Council to run for mayor against only token opposition, created a fourth vacancy.
-The number of vacancies brought out a large field of 24 contenders.
-Besides Keough, the candidates included School Committeeman William T. Foley, former School Committeeman Nick Gioscia, future School Committeeman Kenneth Shea, popular ex-cop Bobby Brown, Springfield Action Commission director Buddy Langford, Mason Square activist Morris Jones and Pine Point gadfly Al Rivers.

 But while the ninth place finish was very encouraging to Ogulewicz, it hardly insured an ultimate victory.
 For one thing, the turnout in the final election would be much higher than in the primary, with many voters coming to the polls who had not participated in the runoff.
 Those November voters might very well have different preferences than those who had participated in the September primary.